The Plant-Based Food Revolution is Here.

 In Japan, the plant-based food revolution is a fascinating movement as this is perhaps the first time the Japanese market quickly caught up with an international trend.
 Up until now, Japan had proven it wouldn’t be easily influenced by what’s happening in other markets.
 The quick adoption of new products in this category is almost like a revolution by itself, which could be explained by Japan’s opening to tourism and foreign residents.

-Today, the Japanese plant-based market is 5.1 times bigger than in 2010.
+Today, the Japanese plant-based food market is 5.1 times bigger than in 2010.

 But although Japan drastically limited its foreign visitors in 2020 and early 2021 due to Covid travel restrictions, the plant-based market grew by a whopping 38.2% in 2020.
 This incredible growth results from a newly voiced domestic demand for healthier food sources in the pandemic context.